Table Of Contents

 • Leverage a variety of flexible data stores – Use data stores like the Hadoop Distributed File System (HDFS), Amazon DynamoDB, Amazon RedShift, and Amazon Relational Database Service (Amazon RDS).

-• Take advantage of your favorite big data solutions - Select and use the latest version of your choicest open-source platform such as Apache Spark or Hadoop applications.
+• Take advantage of your favorite big data solutions – Select and use the latest version of your choicest open-source platform, such as Apache Spark or Hadoop applications.

 • Manage your data with Amazon S3 – Use Apache Hudi to manage incremental data processing and pipeline development.

-• Processing large data sets fast - EMR uses in-memory, fault-tolerant resilient distributed datasets (RDDs) along with directed, acyclic graphs (DAGs) to specify how the data transformations happen.
+• Processing large data sets fast – EMR uses in-memory, fault-tolerant, resilient distributed datasets (RDDs) along with directed acyclic graphs (DAGs) to specify how the data transformations happen.

-• Secure your data with access controls - Amazon EMR application processes call other AWS services using the EC2 instance profile by default.
-There are three ways Amazon EMR manages access to Amazon S3 data in multi-tenant clusters; by integrating with AWS Lake Formation, integrating natively with Apache Ranger, or with User Role Mapper.
+• Secure your data with access controls – Amazon EMR application processes call other AWS services using the EC2 instance profile by default.
+There are three ways Amazon EMR manages access to Amazon S3 data in multi-tenant clusters: by integrating with AWS Lake Formation, integrating natively with Apache Ranger, or with User Role Mapper.

 These features make Amazon EMR ideal for performing big data analytics, building scalable data pipelines, and processing streaming data in real-time.
-Yet, those are only a few highlighted Amazon EMR features, there are other ways to use the managed big data platform.
+Yet, those are only a few highlighted Amazon EMR features; there are other ways to use the managed big data platform.

-How Does The Amazon EMR Architecture Work?
+What Does The Amazon EMR Architecture Consist Of?

 The Amazon EMR architecture comprises several layers.
 Each layer provides a particular set of features and functions to the cluster: